2. Official College Transcript(s)

 Note: Applications received after April 1 are reviewed on a rolling basis, and it is recommended that students apply well in advance.
 Once your application is complete, it usually takes two weeks to receive an admissions decision, depending upon the time of year.

-Students interested in learning more about transferring to Concordia are invited to attend a Transfers Students’ Day.
-Transfers Students’ Day (held in the Fall) provides opportunities to learn about the admissions process, credit transfers, financial aid, and student services.
+Students interested in learning more about transferring to Concordia are invited to attend a Transfers' Info Session.
+Transfers' Info Session (Friday, November 16, 2018) provides opportunities to learn about the admissions process, credit transfers, financial aid, and student services.

 Preparing to Transfer